COMP1000/COMP1000ModuleExamSampleQuestions/03 - VC Basic.md

 }
 ```

-You can compare your solution with the flowchart at [code2flow](https://app.code2flow.com/RkAZuU8TpMdN.png).
+You can compare your solution with [our solution at code2flow](https://app.code2flow.com/RkAZuU8TpMdN.png).

 ## Given an integer variable named *`num`*, write a program to print:
 - "Number is even" if the value in *`num`* is even